khall-repo/555-soil-moisture-snsr-cal/README.md

 01-19-2025 Very much under construction.
 Just reading values from a couple text files, until I can get ahold of some actual hardware to do this with.

-Binary is only compiled for AMD64 at this time, it will not run on your RPi, yet.
+01-22-2025
+Binary is now compiled on the intended target architecture ARM64.
+Directory has been restructured.

 ## Disclaimer 1 of 2
 This software is provided "as is", without warranty of any kind, express or